-One interesting thing about the economy is that relatively large numbers of people worked from their home: 25.43% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Fort Lee telecommute to their jobs.
+Overall, about 25.43% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 For a small town, there is also a high proportion of single, often educated, people living in Fort Lee.
 This is not typical for smaller communities in America, and adds a feeling of vibrancy to Fort Lee.